PacktWorkshops/The-Data-Visualization-Workshop/README.md

 2. Install Anaconda on [Windows](https://www.anaconda.com/distribution/#windows), [Mac](https://www.anaconda.com/distribution/#macos), [Linux](https://www.anaconda.com/distribution/#linux)

 ## About The Data Visualization Workshop
-You already know you want to learn The Data Visualization Workshop, and the smarter way to learn The Data Visualization Workshop is to learn by doing.
-The Data Visualization Workshop focuses on building up your practical skills so that you can kick-start your career as a developer and rapidly prototype applications.
+You already know you want to learn data visualization with Python, and a smarter way to learn is to learn by doing.
+The Data Visualization Workshop focuses on building up your practical skills so that you can develop clear, expressive real-world charts and diagrams.
 You'll learn from real examples that lead to real results.

 ## What you will learn
-* Get an overview of various plots and their best use cases
+* Get to grips with fundamental concepts and conventions of data visualization
-* Work with different plotting libraries and get to know their strengths and weaknesses
+* Learn how to use libraries like NumPy and Pandas to index, slice, and iterate data frames
-* Learn how to create insightful visualizations
+* Implement different plotting techniques to produce compelling data visualizations
-* Understand what makes a good visualization
-* Improve your Python data wrangling skills
+* Learn how you can skyrocket your Python data wrangling skills
-* Work with real world data
-* Learn the industry standard tools
-* Develop your general understanding of data formats and representations
+* Draw statistical graphics using the Seaborn and Matplotlib libraries
+* Create interactive visualizations and integrate them into any webpage

 ## Related Workshops
 If you've found this repository useful, you might want to check out some of our other workshop titles: